Return to top

 Notes

-• Allow the batter to sit for 10 minutes before using.
+• Let the Batter Rest: Allow the batter to sit for 10 minutes before using.

-• When choosing a protein powder, try to pick one that’s organic, that has no artificial colors or flavors added, that’s low in sugar (or uses monk fruit or stevia as a sweetener), and has 20 grams of protein per serving.
-For adults, these are my protein powder picks, and if you’re making this recipe for kids, I recommend using one of these kid friendly protein powders!
+• Protein Powder: When choosing a protein powder, look for one that’s organic, has no artificial colors or flavors added, is low in sugar (or uses monk fruit or stevia as a sweetener), and has 20 grams of protein per serving.
+If you’re not sure where to start with selecting a protein powder, check out my protein powder picks and kid-friendly protein powders!

 Nutrition